jiriklepl/noarr-mpi/README.md

 ## Library

 The project contains a header-only extension of the Noarr library that provides a layout-agnostic C++ abstraction for MPI.
-The whole library can be included using the following include directive (assuming an MPI implementation is available on the system and the [include](include) directory is in the include path):
+The library can be included using the following include directive (assuming an MPI implementation is available on the system and the [include](include) directory is in the include path):

 ```cpp
 #include <noarr/structures/mpi.hpp>